ARMmbed/mbed-cli-windows-installer/README.md

 ## Using mbed_install_vX.x.x

 1. Download the [latest release of the mbed CLI Windows installer](https://github.com/ARMmbed/mbed-cli-windows-installer/releases/latest).
-1. Run `mbed_installer_vX.X.X.exe` - and click through the wizard.
+2. Run `mbed_installer_vX.X.X.exe` - and click through the wizard.
-1. Click the 'Run mbed CLI' icon on your desktop or from the start menu.
+3. Open windows command prompt.
-1. A command prompt opens which has mbed CLI instantiated.
-Use `mbed import mbed-os-example-blinky` to import an example program.
+4. Use `mbed import mbed-os-example-blinky` to import an example program.

 **Note on fresh Windows systems:** When installing mbed CLI on a fresh Windows machine, you will need to open Windows Explorer once to upgrade your SSL certificates.
 If you fail to do so, pip - the Python package manager - cannot install dependencies properly.